GandelXIV/fetchflash/README.md

 # usage
 Run the fetchflash.py file in python.
 Then enter the url of the software you want to download.
-Once done, run it:
+Once done, run it using flashplayer.linux/flashplayer_32_sa_debug.exe
-# windows:
-start flashplayer_32_sa_debug.exe and click "open" then select the download file

-#linux:
-$ flashplayer.linux <downloadfile>